kbaird/Fate-XSLT/characters/XiaoJiahuo/session3.md

 # Session 3 (2016-10-22)

-"Green Prozac" - anti-pyschotic formula for miners that 五 (Wǔ) is working on

 Julphar Parmaceutical Chaemerics (JPC) offers 五 (Wǔ) a job, which he is thinking over

-Chen tracks the goon's payer to Hawthorne, where he meets w/Isabella Chen is spotted, but gets away
+Chen tracks the goon's payer to Hawthorne, where he meets w/Isabella

+Chen is spotted, but gets away

 ## Jade Concoctions
   - "Golgari" Black & Green anti-pyschotic for Dilar's sister
-  - "Green Prozac" very similar to Golgari
+  - "Green Prozac" very similar to Golgari; 五 (Wǔ) tasked to work on this for miners
   - "Snow Cone" White Jade perception booster, found on murder victims
   - "Nitrous Oxide" White Jade fuel efficiency booster